suomitek/suomitek-appboard/docs/user/offline-installation.md

 ## 3. [Optional] Prepare an offline App Repository

-By default, Kubeapps install three App Repositories: `stable`, `incubator` and `bitnami`.
-Since, in order to sync those repositories, it's necessary to have Internet connection, you will need to mirror those or create your own repository (e.g. using Harbor) and configure it when installing Kubeapps.
+By default, Suomitek-appboard install three App Repositories: `stable`, `incubator` and `bitnami`.
+Since, in order to sync those repositories, it's necessary to have Internet connection, you will need to mirror those or create your own repository (e.g. using Harbor) and configure it when installing Suomitek-appboard.

 For more information about how to create a private repository, follow this [guide](./private-app-repository.md).

-## 4. Install Kubeapps
+## 4. Install Suomitek-appboard

-Now that you have everything pre-loaded in your cluster, it's possible to install Kubeapps using the chart directory from the first step:
+Now that you have everything pre-loaded in your cluster, it's possible to install Suomitek-appboard using the chart directory from the first step:

 **NOTE**: If during step 2), you were using a private docker registry, it's necessary to modify the global value used for the registry.
 This can be set by specifying `--set global.imageRegistry=REPO_URL`.